 NIH's Center for Complementary

-and Alternative Medicine (NCAM) is an obvious example.
+and Alternative Medicine (NCCAM) is an obvious example.
 It was established

 because Sen. Tom Harkin (D-Iowa) and a couple of other members of Congress